 In brick-and-mortar retail stores, it’s easy to see how many people are looking at a product – queues, crowded stores, people browsing the same racks.
 All of these things pique interest, and shoppers come in to see what people are looking at, creating a positive cycle.

 E-commerce retailers can simulate this experience online, recreating the sense that the consumer is in a crowded store with others vying for the same products.
-Ebay uses this technique multiple times on a product page, combining statistics on numbers sold with information about how many are watching the product and how many units are left in stock.
+Showing how many people are viewing a product:

 3. Boost urgency by showing stock levels